cosmo0/retropie-overlays/README.md

 Portable consoles use the ghogan-lcd shader.

+8 and 16 bit consoles use the crt-pi shader.
+While not as good looking as crt-pi-curvature, it's much faster.

-Regular consoles use the ghogan-crt shader because, while not as good looking, it's much faster than either crt-pi or crt-pi-curvature.
-PSX is unplayable with crt-pi-curvature, and every game feels so much more sluggish than with ghogan-crt.
+PSX and N64 use the ghogan-crt shader because, while not as good looking as crt-pi, it's a bit faster.
+PSX is unplayable with crt-pi-curvature, and more sluggish with crt-pi than with ghogan-crt.

 If you use Retropie on a powerful machine (not a pi), feel free to search-and-replace "ghogan-crt" with "crt-pi-curvature" in every cfg file.

 # Customization